ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+There are about 3,064 languages
+spoken in the world, and its inhab­
 i itants profess more than 1,000 dif­
 t ferent religions.
 The number of
 rmen is about equal to the number